Battle of Manila (1574): Battle

-On November 30, Limahong deployed Sioco to perform a night raid with 400-600 pirates and capture the unaware city by surprise.
-However, the plan failed.
-Limahong had ordered the execution of the Spanish prisoners upon arriving at the beach; as the pirates did not have the prisoners' knowledge of the whereabouts anymore, Sioco's expedition fell in dangerous currents, losing three boats and being drifted by mistake towards Parañaque.
-Sioco continued on foot to Manila while towing the launches with ropes.
+On November 30, Limahong anchored in Isla del Corregidor and deployed Shogo to perform a night raid with 400-600 pirates and capture the unaware city by surprise.
+However, bad luck hit equally the pirate fleet.
+Limahong had ordered the execution of the Spanish prisoners upon arriving at the beach; as the pirates did not have the prisoners' knowledge of the whereabouts anymore, Shogo's expedition fell in dangerous currents, losing three boats and being drifted by mistake towards Parañaque instead of Manila.
+Shogo continued on foot to Manila while towing the launches with ropes.